servactory/servactory.com/docs/guide/exceptions/failure.md

 The `fail_output!` method allows you to pass the error text and also requires you to specify the name of the output attribute.

-Any call to the service will throw an exception with the class `Servactory::Errors::OutputError`.
+Any call to the service will throw an exception with the class `ApplicationService::Exceptions::Output`.

 ```ruby{6}
 make :check!